-Terminology: Projects are the organizational committees at the ASF that manage and create software.
+Terminology: Projects are the organizational committees (PMC) at the ASF that manage and create software.
 Products are the software code and downloads provided to the public.
 In most cases, the Apache project name is the same as the software product name, and follows the format of "Apache Projectname".

 The Apache brand and our feather logo stand for the Apache Way process by which we build software.
 Some of the elements of the Apache Way include having collaborative, consensus driven communities of volunteers who are performing the work providing the governance for the project.
 It also means having a vendor-neutral and independent governance, welcoming all productive contributions regardless of employer.
 Apache branded projects are hosted at the ASF, and must be governed independently.

 As a non-profit public charity, the Board and Membership of the ASF serve as a truly independent governing body that oversees the operations of the many Apache project communities.
 Having this layer of oversight ensures that Apache projects act in the best interests of the entire user community, and can serve as innovation accelerators by providing a neutral collaboration space where various vendors can collaborate together.